Italy Crypto Tax 2

 Financial Transaction Tax (Tobin Tax) It varies Applies to certain financial transactions, including equities and derivatives.

-If you wish to do a deep dive into the Italian taxation system and have your specific crypto project examined thoroughly, our team of dedicated and quality-focused legal consultants here at Regulated United Europe (RUE) will be delighted to provide you with tailored, value-added support.
-In addition to helping you structure your taxes in accordance with applicable legislation, we also offer crypto company formation, crypto licensing, and financial accounting services.
-Contact us now to book a personalised consultation.
+Should you want to dive deeper into the Italian taxation system and have your own crypto project analyzed in-depth, the team of experienced, quality-driven legal consultants at Regulated United Europe (RUE) will be happy to assist you with customized, added-value services.
+Apart from structuring taxes in conformity with the applicable legislation, we form crypto companies, provide crypto licensing, and financial accounting services.
+Contact us now to schedule a personal consultation.

 RUE customer support team